Fibromyalgia was once thought to be a strictly psychiatric disorder. Now it’s classified as a physical disorder.

 - certain diseases

-- a malfunction of the central nervous system
+- a malfunctioning of the central nervous system (CNS)

 - an imbalance of neurotransmitters in the brain

 Despite these physical origins, people with fibromyalgia can benefit from practicing mindfulness.
-A practice that helps one to focus on the present moment, mindfulness can help relieve pain and improve quality of life.
+A practice that encourages one to focus on the present moment, mindfulness can help relieve pain and improve quality of life.

-When pain is consistently part of your day, you can start to dwell on it.
+When pain is consistently part of your day, as is the case for many people with fibromyalgia, you can start to dwell on it.
 You may feel stress and anxiety about the pain you’re feeling now, as well as pain that may occur in the future.

 Mindfulness may lead to changes in the brain that provide benefits for those with fibromyalgia.
 Several studies examining the connection between mindfulness and pain have shown positive results.

-- inhibit the central nervous system’s ability to perceive pain
+- inhibit the CNS’ ability to perceive pain

-- reduce distressing thoughts and feelings that come with pain, which can keep them from making the pain worse
+- reduce distressing thoughts and feelings that come with pain, which can keep the thoughts and feelings from making the pain worse

 - enhance body awareness, which may lead to improved self-care